carlorizzante/what-the-flexbox/README.md

 - 13 - Cross Browser Flexbox Support with Gulp and Autoprefixer
 - 14 - Pure Flexbox navigation code along
 - 15 - Mobile content reordering with Flexbox
+- 16 - Nesting Flexbox for vertical and horizontal centering with Flexbox